EPS to SVG Converter

 • Web Compatibility: .SVG renders natively in all modern web browsers. .EPS does not.

-• File Size: .SVG files are often smaller because they drop the embedded raster preview and print metadata found in .EPS.
+• File Size: .SVG files are generally smaller because they strip out the embedded raster previews and heavy PostScript code found in .EPS.

-• Transparency: .SVG supports native alpha-channel transparency, whereas .EPS relies on complex clipping paths.
+• Transparency: .SVG supports true alpha-channel transparency. .EPS relies on complex, rigid clipping paths.

 Cons: